8 Free Graphic Design Tools for Social Media Image Design

 When it comes to social media, you just have a few seconds to grab the attention of your viewers before they scroll down to the next post.
 It’s absolutely necessary to include vibrant colors and the latest designs to stay in the competition.

 Look at these stats that don’t lie: Social Media posts that have got compelling visuals to boast a comparatively high engagement rate than those that don’t.
 On Facebook, it doubles while tweets with graphical elements receive 150 percent more retweets than those without.
 So all these points to one fact.
 For doing a killer social media campaign, the visuals need to be a spot on.
 A lot depends on how to find the best images for social media, but more than that, you need to find a dedicated tool that lets you work with speed and efficiency.
+Explore, how graphic design can help businesses in social media.

 Free Design Tools List